chaojin101/chaojin101/_posts/Computer-Network-CS144/2022-07-08-CS144-Packet-Switching.md

 ![packetization-delay.png](\assets\img\post\CS144\packet-switch-note\packetization-delay.png)
     - $$ t_p = \frac{p}{r} $$

-> Digestion: Packetization Delay is like time to put bits of a packet into the link.
+> Digestion: Packetization Delay is like time to put bits of a packet into the link, it makes no difference on how fast bits propagate.
 {: .prompt-tip}

 ### 3-4 Playback Buffers